 In 2007, Dan and his brother Matt founded Weston Boys Entertainment, an independent label and publishing company based in Nashville and Austin.
 His first solo record, Dan Cohen, yielded two adult contemporary radio hits and several placements in film and television.

 He also began writing with Jace Everett, whose song “Bad Things” had just been chosen as the theme song for HBO’s True Blood.
 Jace signed with Weston Boys and his first record on the label, Red Revelations, has sold about 80,000 copies to date.
 They have toured together in England, Ireland, Sweden, Norway, Australia, and throughout the US.
-The two continue to write, penning many of the songs on Everett’s 2011 release Mr. Good Times and the upcoming Terra Rosa, both on Weston Boys as well.
+The two continue to write, penning many of the songs on Everett’s releases Mr. Good Times, Terra Rosa, and Dust & Dirt, all on Weston Boys as well.

-Dan’s new record, Bluebird, is expected to come out in January 2014 and it’s the best work of his career.
+Dan’s latest record, Bluebird, is the best work of his career.
 He has reached a new level of honesty and passion in his songwriting, singing, and playing.